Home Buyer Checklist

 Finding a house, or suitable land on which to build, involves an investment of time.
 The process of buying real estate can feel like a roller coaster ride.
-You can minimize the ups and downs if you take time now to ask yourself the questions that always come up during a real estate purchase.
+You can minimize the ups and downs if you take time now to ask yourself these questions:

-- How much money does it cost to buy a home in that neighborhood?
-Educate yourself about the current real estate market
+How much money does it cost to buy a home in that neighborhood?

-- What is the maximum amount of money you are willing to spend on a house?
+What is the maximum amount of money you can spend on a house?

-Write down the answers to these questions.
-If you are honest with yourself, you could save yourself time and disappointment as you move forward with the process of buying a home.
-When you have decided on your target area, here are steps you can take toward moving to your new home:
+Save yourself time by writing down the answers to these questions now.
+When you have decided on your target area, here are the steps that take you to your new home:

 - Get your financing lined up.
 The list of lenders and links on the next page can help you find the best interest rate.
 If you complete the mortgage application process before you find a suitable house, you will be in a better position to make an acceptable offer when you find the house you are looking for.
 Obtain your commitment from your mortgage lender and fulfill any conditions that need to be taken care of to finalize your loan, such as paying off credit card balances or other loans.
 Mortgage Rate Lock Consumer Brochure.